YourOnly-One/content/content/techmagus/en-ph/blog/posts/2020/20200608-create-keybase.md

 +++
-title = "How to Create a Keybase Account" description = "Creating a Keybase account is simple but there is one step most users are skipping …"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "How-To create a Keybase account" description = "Creating a Keybase account is simple but there is one step most users are skipping …"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2020-06-08T08:53:42+08:00                                        # manually adjust to local timezone